Google Shopping feed optimizations not only could help to boost your visibility on the SERP but could also result in more sales.

 “The thing that is more important than keywords are the negative keywords.”

-Negative keywords prevent your ads to be displayed in the search terms that are not relevant to your products.
+Negative keywords prevent your ads to be displayed in search terms that are not relevant to your products.
 Therefore, it saves a lot of your AdWords spends.
 You need to look at what search terms driving traffic to your site to find out the negative keywords.

 Once you master the understanding of how keywords work, it becomes a piece of cake to optimize your products.
 And hence they appear more often in Google Shopping searches.